michael-glum/Slapp/README.md

+# Slapp!
-# Android app that reminds you not to mindlessly scroll on social media
+Android app that reminds you not to mindlessly scroll on social media